canonical/kafka-operator/docs/reference/terraform.md

 | `storage` | `map(string)` | Storage directives (broker and controller only) |
 | `machines` | `set(string)` | Machine: list of machine resources for deployment |

 All fields are optional — defaults are set per application.
+Note that some defaults differ between the VM and K8s modules (for example, `controller.units` defaults to `0` on VM but `3` on K8s, and the default `channel` is `4/edge`).
+See the
+[VM source](https://github.com/canonical/kafka-bundle/tree/main/terraform) or
+[K8s source](https://github.com/canonical/kafka-k8s-bundle/tree/main/terraform)
-See the [VM source](https://github.com/canonical/kafka-bundle/tree/main/terraform) or [K8s source](https://github.com/canonical/kafka-k8s-bundle/tree/main/terraform) for the exact inputs and defaults.
+for the exact inputs and defaults.